-Example of Behaviour Possible Responses Possible Sanctions STAGE 1 Kample of Behaviour Wandering about Calling out/ Interrupting the teacher Talking at inappropriate times Pushing and shoving in the line Irritating other children Interrupting other children Interrupting other children Running inside the school building Being in the wrong place at the wrong time (eg. by PE sheds during break time).
-Talking inassembly Ignoring instructions Silly noises Not completing sufficient work in lessons Not completing homework to the expected standard, including reading regularly at home as outlined by the class teacher Silly or irritating name calling Possible Responses Speak to child Eye contact Reminders Give child choices Either stop talking orsit somewhere else Possible Sanctions Change seating arrangement Sent to play elsewhere or with someone else Asked to apologise for behaviour Quiet reminder Non-verbal signals (e.g. Eye contact) Children will be given a verbal warning by the class teacher, learning support assistant or supervisor Name on board - after 3 warnings in a day move to stage 2 Some incidents in this stagemay result in immediate loss of play e.g. talking in assembly as children are given constant reminders of this
+Example of Behaviour Possible Responses Possible Sanctions STAGE 1 Example of Behaviour Wandering about Calling out/ Interrupting the teacher Talking at inappropriate times Pushing and shoving in the line Interrupting other children Interrupting other children Interrupting other children Running inside the school building Being in the wrong place at the wrong time (e.g. by PE sheds during break time).
+Talking in assembly Ignoring instructions Silly noises Pushing inline Not completing sufficient work in lessons Not completing homework to the Possible Responses Speak to child Eye contact Reminders Give child choices Either stop talking or sit somewhere else Possible Sanctions Change seating arrangement Sent to play elsewhere or with someone else Asked to apologise for behaviour Quiet reminder Non-verbal signals (e.g. Eye contact) Children will be given a verbal warning by the class teacher, learning support assistant or supervisor Name on board - after 3 warnings in a day move to stage 2 Some incidents in this stage may result in immediate loss of play e.g. talking in assembly as children are given constant reminders of this reminders of this

-STAGE 2 Persistent stage 1 behaviour Deliberately harming someone Not responding to teacher Disruptive behaviour Deliberately causing a disturbance General refusal to do anything Accidental damage through carelessness Cheeky, off-hand comments Minor challenges to authority Rudeness affecting other pupil's learning Mild, one-off swearing Inappropriate remarks to other pupils including racial, religious or homophobic prejudice Lying about something that has been seen by a responsible adult Harmful/offensive name calling Talk to child Discuss consequences of behaviour Separate child from scene or other children involved In repeated cases: Record repeated cases of Stage 2 behaviour in the 'Class Story'.
-Separate from class or group for a while Send to another classroom Write a letter of apology or apologise verbally Completion of a 'Think Sheet', giving child time to reflect on their behaviour Complete unfinished work in own time e.g. playtime Possible temporary withdrawal of a privilege In repeated cases: Key Stage Leader or Head of School Informal contact with the parents by class teacher STAGE 3 Persistent stage 2 behaviour Deliberately throwing objects with the intention of breaking them or harming someone Harming someone physically Deliberately damaging school or personal property Leaving class without permission Repeated refusal to do set tasks Continued and serious cheeky responses Serious challenges to authority Harmful or offensive name- calling, including racial, religious or homophobic remarks More serious or repeated swearing Verbal abuse of a child One-off bullying or manipulative behaviour Repeated refusal to do set task Referral to Key Stage Leader or Head of School Possible involvement of SENCo (Behaviour Support) to consider putting behaviour plan in place In the case of a racial incident, the appropriate action will be taken Head begins to keep a record of incidents Sent to head of school Contact with parents Completion of a 'Think Sheet' Possible exclusion from classroom for a period of time Possibility of parent involvement in school e.g. working with their child Possible internal playground exclusion for a specified period of time (up to 2 days depending on severity of behaviour) Possible placing on SEN register for emotional and behavioural difficulties Consider involvement of outside agencies to assess need and to give support to the pupil, school and parents
+STAGE 2 Persistent stage 1 behaviour Deliberately harming someone Not responding to teacher Disruptive behaviour Deliberately causing a disturbance General refusal to do anything Accidental damage through carelessness Cheeky, off-hand comments Minor challenges to authority Rudeness affecting other pupil's learning Mild, one-off swearing Inappropriate remarks to other pupils including racial, religious or homophobic prejudice Lying about something that has been seen by a responsible adult Talk to child Discuss consequences of behaviour Separate child from scene or other children involved In repeated cases: Record repeated cases of Stage 2 behaviour in the 'Class Story'.
+My Concern used to create a behaviour log for repeated cases of stage 2 behaviour (consider sharing this with relevant adults) Separate from class or group for a while Send to another classroom Write a letter of apology or apologise verbally Complete unfinished work in own time e.g. playtime Possible temporary withdrawal of a privilege In repeated cases: Key Stage Leader or Head of School Informal contact with the parents by class teacher STAGE 3 Persistent stage 2 behaviour Deliberately throwing objects with the intention of breaking them or harming someone Harming someone physically Deliberately damaging school or personal property Leaving class without permission Repeated refusal to do set tasks Continued and serious cheeky responses Serious challenges to authority Harmful or offensive name- calling, including racial, religious or homophobic remarks More serious or repeated swearing Verbal abuse of a child One-off bullying or manipulative behaviour Repeated refusal to do set task Referral to Key Stage Leader or Head of School Possible involvement of SENDCo (Behaviour Support) to consider putting behaviour plan in place In the case of a racial incident, the appropriate action will be taken Head begins to keep a record of incidents My Concern behaviour log to allow: Head / Deputy / DSL / SENDCo notified via My Concern - creating a clear overview for SLT of behaviour across the school Head / DSL and DDSL to discuss the incident at regular meetings Sent to head of school Contact with parents Possible exclusion from classroom for a period of time Possibility of parent involvement in school e.g. working with their child Possible internal playground exclusion for a specified period of time (up to 2 days depending on severity of behaviour) Possible placing on SEN record of need for social, emotional &amp; mental health difficulties Consider involvement of outside agencies to assess need and to give support to the pupil, school and parents